fdervisi/IaC-overview/README.md

 # IaC-overview

-My goal is to describe the different possibilities in Terraform with two simple examples.
-The focus is to understand how to abstract the parameters from a flat structure where all the parameters are hard coded and finally get to a scalable modular design.
+My goal is to describe the different possibilities of Terraform using two simple examples.
+The focus is to understand how to abstract the parameters from a flat structure, where all parameters are hard coded, to finally achieve a scalable modular design.

 This is the simple infrastructure example used each subdirectory: